feifel/jtra/SPECS.md

 - The `timeSpentSeconds` is the total duration of the grouped entries in seconds.
 - The `comment` is the shared description text.

 After submission, a results dialog shows success/error status per worklog entry.
-Successfully submitted entries are marked `submitted_to_jira = true` in the CSV.
+Successfully submitted entries are marked `submitted_to_jira = true` in IndexedDB.

 ### 3.9 Settings Screen